Download

 The Original Author of this code is Ian Darwin, http://www.darwinsys.com/.

-Some code from the O'Reilly Java Cookbook, Second Edition,
+Some code from the O'Reilly Java Cookbook, Fourth Edition,

 I would also appreciate, as a matter of courtesy, that you notify me if you use this code in any published papers (academic or otherwise).
 Thank you.